top of page

 5. Land Train

-The Faro station, also known as Estação de Faro in Portuguese, is the primary railway station in Faro, Portugal.
+The Faro station is known as Estação de Faro in Portuguese, is the primary railway station in Faro, Portugal.
 Comboios de Portugal efficiently manages it.
 On July 1, 1889, it got its start.
 The line that runs to the north-west is electrified using a catenary that is supported above.

 The Cathedral, Ria Formosa Natural Park, and the busy Mercado Municipal are all exciting places to visit that show how the city has changed over the years and how it is now.